-Let $B$ be a finite dimensional Hopf algebra, then the antipode is bijective, and we van construct its duality $B^{*}$, satisfying the condition of a pairing.
+Furthermore, if $B$ is a finite dimensional Hopf algebra, then the antipode is bijective, and we can construct its duality $B^{*}$, which is also a Hopf algebra satisfying the condition of a pairing.
 So we can get a corollary, which is the main results in \cite{S11}. \\

-\textbf{Corollary \thesection.5} $\mathscr{H}(B^{*})=B^{*}\# B$ is a (left-left) $\mathscr{D}(B)=B^{*}\bowtie B$-Yetter-Drinfel'd module algebra, and $\mathscr{H}$ is a braided $\mathscr{D}$-commutative algebra in terms of the braiding of Yetter-Drinfel'd module.
+\textbf{Corollary \thesection.4} $\mathscr{H}(B^{*})=B^{*}\# B$ is a (left-left) $\mathscr{D}(B)=B^{*}\bowtie B$-Yetter-Drinfel'd module algebra, and $\mathscr{H}$ is a braided $\mathscr{D}$-commutative algebra in terms of the braiding of Yetter-Drinfel'd module.